kastnerc/totokos-backend/README.md

 ### DELETE

-The delete request is quite self-explanitory: it deletes information created by the user.
-This is the most destructive of all requests, and is only employed when necessary.
+The delete request is quite self-explanatory: it deletes information created by the user.
+This is the most destructive of all requests and is only employed when necessary.

 Below lies the request to delete any desired user.
 Use wisely.

 ![Screenshot 2024-11-15 235344](https://github.com/user-attachments/assets/0736c0a2-bb76-42cc-adbd-45e2192e0b34)

-### Unique Controllers
+### Advanced Controllers

 Some controllers are unique to their model, and so deserve their place in this read.me.
 Here they are in order of appearance: